polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

-Common Bootstrap Modal Windows
+Bootstrap Modal Ajax Windows
 ===============

 This folder contains the most commonly used Bootstrap modal windows, allowing for most common scenarios when you need to display modal windows to your users.
-There are three basic windows, which are kind of incrementally built on top of each other.
+There are three basic windows, which are incrementally built on top of each other.

-* [sys42.windows.confirm] - The most basic window, allowing for letting user to confirm some action.
+* [sys42.windows.confirm] - The most basic window, allowing for user to confirm some action.
-* [sys42.windows.modal] - Slightly more advanced version, allowing for you to inject custom widgets into its modal body.
 * [sys42.windows.wizard] - Automatically creates widgets from its [_data] segment for you.
+* [sys42.windows.modal] - Advanced version, allows you to inject custom widgets into its modal body.

 ## [sys42.windows.confirm] - A modal confirmation window